What Are The Key Components Of A Heart-healthy Diet?

 Healthy fats, such as monounsaturated fats, are an essential component of a heart-healthy diet.
 Monounsaturated fats can help reduce bad cholesterol levels in the blood, which in turn lowers the risk of heart disease and stroke.
 Foods rich in monounsaturated fats include avocados, olive oil, nuts, and seeds.
 Incorporating these healthy fats into your meals can be as simple as drizzling olive oil over your salad or enjoying a handful of almonds as a snack.

-See also What Are The Best Ways To Encourage A Healthy Lifestyle In My Family?
+See also What Are The Most Effective Ways To Incorporate Balance Training Into My Routine?

 2.2 Polyunsaturated Fats